 Measuring social media effectiveness is a delicate balancing act between art and science.
 Social media has never been a more important tool for you to increase brand awareness and reach new audiences.
 But if you just churn out content across social media without understanding the effectiveness of each platform, you won’t know what works and what doesn’t, and you’ll miss opportunities to improve your ROI.

 Event level data on the experiences, engagements and touchpoints that audiences have on social media can tell you a lot.
 Analysing the underlying data can be the key to understanding what’s happening organically and what KPIs you should track like reach, engagement and sentiment.

-It is a game changer to have an intelligence layer that turns your hyper-targeted social media campaigns into a feedback loop that informs future strategy and growth.
+It is a game changer to have an intelligence layer that turns your hyper-targeted social media campaigns into a feedback loop that informs future strategy and growth using campaign data.
 You’ll be able to drive an increase in positive engagements, and demonstrably contribute to a better customer experience leading to growth.

 3. New technology: VR, augmented reality & new search functions

 New technologies like voice search and virtual reality are already becoming part of everyday life.
 These channels can add more value to your customers, and if you can start adding these to your digital strategy now it will give you a clear competitive edge in terms of bringing value to your customers.

 Virtual reality has boundless potential to allow buyers a genuine alternative to walking into a physical shop – for example to try on clothing or see furniture in-situ.
 Weaving these experiences into the customer journey now will familiarise customers with augmented reality so they become more likely to make purchasing decisions based on interactions through these technologies.